-- 1. The student prepares a 1-2 page internship proposal for their faculty advisor, through which the student - will: a.
-Identify the organization where the internship will occur. - a.
-Explain why the organization interests you. - b.
-Explain your (new) responsibilities in the internship. - c.
-Explain what interests you regarding the responsibilities, including elements relevant to our program. - Explain how the internship will contribute new knowledge and advance your future career goals.
-List 3-4 goals (as related to the International and Comparative Education Program) for undertakin - List 3-4 goals (as related to the International and Comparative Education Program) for undertaking the internship.
+1. The student prepares a 1-2 page internship proposal for their faculty advisor, through which the student will:

+- a.
+Identify the organization where the internship will occur. - b.
+Explain why the organization interests you. - c.
+Explain your (new) responsibilities in the internship. - d.
+Explain what interests you regarding the responsibilities, including elements relevant to our program. - i.
+Explain how the internship will contribute new knowledge and advance your future career goals. - ii.
+List 3-4 goals (as related to the International and Comparative Education Program) for undertaking the internship.
 Make the goals specific, measurable, achievable, realistic, and time-bound (SMART) e.g. "At the end of the internship, I will know/be able to...". - iii.
 Clarify the # of hours to be worked per week and duration of the internship. - 2.
 The faculty advisor reviews the proposal. - 3.
 The faculty advisor approves the internship and grants permission for the student to register. - a.
 The student and advisor will consult about the number of credits to take (1-6) and whether or not the course will be for a grade vs. pass/fail. - 4.
 The student registers for the credits and participates in the internship.